 Then it’s time for a “time-out” to examine your behavior for hidden agendas and unconscious attempts to get something from someone else.

 What’s the magic key to stopping your people-pleasing behaviors?

 It’s coming into a consciousness that you might be trying to play a little game of “I’ll give you this so I can get that…” without being aware of it.

 And it’s having the awareness to ask the other people in your life whether they’d like what you’re considering giving to them or doing for them or not–instead of assuming they would.

 It’s also about being honest about your desires and preferences and making loving requests.

 People-pleasing doesn’t have to rule your life or your relationships.

-You can still be kind and love but you might want to examine your motives and ask first!
+You can still be kind and loving but to create healthier relationships, examine your motives and ask first!